treasure-data/td-ios-sdk/README.md

 ## Installation

+There are several ways to install the library.

+### CocoaPods

 [CocoaPods](http://cocoapods.org/) is needed to set up the SDK.
 If you've not installed it yet, install it at first.

 ```